Transfer Application Deadlines: A Complete Timeline Guide

 Essays, strategy, timelines, and funding guidance — everything you need to plan and ship great applications with confidence.

-How readers evaluate academics, activities, essays, context, and institutional priorities—plus what you can control.
+How admissions readers evaluate academics, activities, essays, and institutional priorities — and what factors you can still influence before you submit.

-Build a balanced college list step by step: how many schools to apply to, how to categorize reaches and targets, and how to evaluate fit.
+Learn how to build a college list that's both ambitious and realistic — how many schools to apply to, how to categorize reaches and targets, and how to evaluate fit.

 Discover how Early Decision affects your financial aid leverage — when ED makes sense, when it's risky, and the questions to ask before you commit.